 PwC's Explore program is an opportunity you can't miss.
 We are seeking students interested in considering a business or accounting-related major or those who are looking for further information on careers in business and accounting.

 If selected, PwC will sponsor your attendance in our one-day program comprised of interactive activities and training sessions aimed at developing teamwork, strategic thinking, creativity, problem-solving, and leadership skills.
-Not only will participation help cultivate these important characteristics, but also it will provide a great networking forum with other students and individuals from PwC.
-The Explore program is an outstanding opportunity for talented, freshmen and sophomores to learn more about the accounting profession and to discover their career goals and aspirations, all while having a lot of fun.
+Your participation in the program will not only help cultivate these important characteristics, but also provide a great networking forum with other students and individuals from PwC.
+The Explore program is an outstanding opportunity for talented freshmen and sophomores to learn more about the accounting profession and to discover their career goals and aspirations, all while having a lot of fun.